herrkaefer/giraffe/README.md

-Script for Shadowsocks server setup on Ubuntu VPS.
+Script for Shadowsocks server setup on Ubuntu VPS (with BBR acceleration)

 (Tested on Ubuntu 16.04)